 For a Total cost of $ 5 400.00

 Making up a list of the species that you are most interested in will also help you pick the best area and Hunting Outfitter for your Safari.
-Some areas or Hunting Outfitters may not offer a specific trophy species that you are keen on hunting.
+Some areas or Hunting Outfitters may not offer a specific trophy species that you are keen on securing.

-Drive-Spot and Stalk Hunting.
-This is the method most often used when hunting in South Africa.
-Usually you will drive the bush tracks in an open hunting vehicle until you spot an animal that you would like to hunt.
+Drive-Spot and Stalk.
+This is the method most often used.
+Usually you will drive the bush tracks in an open hunting vehicle until you spot an animal that you would like to pursue.
 You will then dismount from the vehicle and slowly walk into the bush trying to spot the animal again.
-Once you spot the animal the Professional hunter will take some time to judge the trophy quality of the animal.
+Once you spot the animal the professional hunters will take some time to judge the trophy quality of the animal.
 When a decision is made to shoot the animal, the PH will either set up shooting sticks or find a suitable position for you to shoot from.

 Rhino.
 South Africa is the last stronghold of the White Rhino and populations have been maintained through conservation efforts.
 The recent increase in Rhino Poaching may have had a negative effect on privately owned Rhino populations.
 Land owners are becoming less inclined to run the risk of losing these valuable animals through poaching.
 White Rhino are occasionally offered for hunting but the more common and sustainable practice is “Green Hunting” Green Hunting involves darting the Rhino so that the trophy hunter can have a photograph taken with the animal.
 At this time critical measurements of the Rhino are taken so that the taxidermist can later make a fiber glass replica of the trophy to hang on the wall.